MehrdadJalali-AI/data-management-teaching-materials/README.md

 ### Future expansion

-In Weeks 2–4, you will extend the teaching repository with additional real-world activities such as:
+In Weeks 3–4, you can extend the teaching repository with additional real-world activities such as:
 - data stewardship workflows
 - more advanced metadata modeling and validation
 - dataset documentation and licensing scenarios
 - more FAIR assessment practice

-For now, Weeks 2–4 contain only placeholders so you can add your own content later.
+For now, Weeks 3–4 contain placeholders so you can add your own content later.

 ---